GabrielSantiniFrancisco/CustomLogger/README.md

-# Skynet Logger
+# Custom Logger

 **The Extraterrestrial Overlord of Logging Frameworks**

-Welcome to **Skynet Logger**, the custom logger that beams down from the cosmos to bring structured and configurable logging to your codebase.
-Forget the days of primitive, unstructured logs—Skynet Logger is here to abduct your logging problems and replace them with beautifully formatted, context-rich logs that are light-years ahead.
+Welcome to **Custom Logger**, the custom logger that beams down from the cosmos to bring structured and configurable logging to your codebase.
+Forget the days of primitive, unstructured logs—Custom Logger is here to abduct your logging problems and replace them with beautifully formatted, context-rich logs that are light-years ahead.

 ---